Europe's capitals are full of famous tourist attractions - but that doesn't mean you should visit them. Here's where to go instead.

 INSTEAD DO: Nine Streets, Amsterdam

-It is hard to go anywhere in this beautiful canal-filled city and not be charmed by it - with the notable exception of the Red Light District.
-But if you’re short of time and want to see some gorgeous canal houses, shops, restaurants and bars, head straight to the Nine Streets area, near Anne Frank House and a short walk from Centraal train station.
+It is hard to go anywhere in this beautiful canal-filled city and not be charmed by it - with the notable exception of the aforementioned district.
+But if you’re short on time and want to see some gorgeous canal houses, shops, restaurants and bars, head straight to the Nine Streets area, near Anne Frank House and a short walk from Centraal train station.

 Whether you agree, disagree or have your own to add, tell us on Twitter and Facebook @euronewstravel.